MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 If you want to use the designer in Visual Studio:

-0. Create the `Strings\en-us` folder (or other language as appropriate) in your project, and add a **New Item** to the root folder of your project, using the default name of `resources.resw`
+0. Create the `Strings\en-us` folder (or other language as appropriate) in your project and add a **New Item** to the root folder of your project, using the default name of `resources.resw`
  * Be sure to choose **Resources File (.resw)** and not **Resource Dictionary** - a Resource Dictionary is a file used by XAML applications
 0. Using the designer, enter the following strings (use the same `Names` but replace the `Values` with the appropriate text for your application):